-Wednesday, March 29th, 30 A.D.
+Wednesday, March 29th in 30 A.D.

-Morning of Thursday, March 30
+Thursday, March 30

-The Pharisees (religious leaders) hear the crowd's praises and ask him to tell them to SHUT UP!
-His replies that if THEY did not cry out praises the stones would (Matthew 21:1 - 11, Mark 11:1 - 10, Luke 19:29 - 40, John 12:12 - 19)!
+The Pharisees (religious leaders) hear the crowd's praises and ask Jesus to tell them to shut up!
+He replies that if they did not cry out praises the stones would (Matthew 21:1 - 11, Mark 11:1 - 10, Luke 19:29 - 40, John 12:12 - 19)!

-Morning of Friday, March 31
+Friday, March 31

-"'It is written, 'My house is a house of prayer,' but you have made it a 'den of thieves.'' " (Luke 19:46)
+"It is written, 'My house is a house of prayer,' but you have made it a 'den of thieves'" (Luke 19:46).

 Children begin to shout "Hosanna to the Son of David!"
-(Matthew 21:15).
-The chief priests and scribes, hearing the children, make themselves VERY ANGRY and tell him to make them stop.
+(Matthew 21:15) while Jesus heals at the temple.
+The chief priests and scribes, hearing the children, make themselves quite angry and tell him to make them stop.
 He corrects them by stating the children are fulfilling prophecy (Matthew 21:12 - 16, Mark 11:12 - 17, Luke 19:45 - 48).
 He returns to Bethany for the night (Matthew 21:17, Mark 11:19).

-Morning of Saturday, April 1
+Saturday, April 1

-While traveling to Jerusalem the disciples notice that the cursed fig tree is dried up (Matthew 21:19 - 22, Mark 11:20 - 26).
+In the morning, while traveling to Jerusalem, the disciples notice that the cursed fig tree is dried up (Matthew 21:19 - 22, Mark 11:20 - 26).
 Some Hellenist Jews, in Jerusalem to celebrate the feast, ask Philip if they can see him.
 When told of the request Jesus states his time has come to be glorified (John 12:20 - 27).
 He asks God the Father to glorify His (the Father's) name.

-Morning of Sunday, April 2
+Sunday, April 2

-At Jerusalem's temple the chief priests, scribes and elders, for the final time, confront and challenge Jesus' authority.
-(Matthew 21:23 - 24:2, Mark 11:27 - 13:2, Luke 20:1 - 21:4).
+In the morning, at Jerusalem's temple, the chief priests, scribes and elders, for the final time, confront and challenge Jesus' authority (Matthew 21:23 - 24:2, Mark 11:27 - 13:2, Luke 20:1 - 21:4).
 The confrontation lasts from morning to late afternoon.

-The disciples are told that the Passover is after two days (Matthew 26:2, Mark 14:1).
-The chief priests, scribes, elders, etc. of the Great Sanhedrin, who HATE him, meet at the palace of Caiaphas the high priest.
+Near evening, the disciples are told that the Passover is after two days (Matthew 26:2, Mark 14:1).
+The chief priests, scribes, elders, etc. of the Great Sanhedrin, who hate him, meet at the palace of Caiaphas the high priest.
 They meet to discuss how to have him killed "by trickery" (Matthew 26:5).
 Jesus travels to Bethany and stays at Simon the Leper's house.

 Monday, April 3